-The watchdog timer operates together with or independently of the MAX16067.
-When operating in dependent mode, the watchdog is not activated until the sequencing is complete and RESET is deasserted.
-When operating in independent mode, the watchdog timer is independent of the sequencing operation and activates immediately after VCC exceeds the UVLO threshold and the boot phase is complete.
+The watchdog timer operates together with or independently of the MAX16068.
+When operating in dependent mode, the watchdog is not activated until RESET is deasserted.
+When operating in independent mode, the watchdog timer activates immediately after VCC exceeds the UVLO threshold and the boot phase is complete.
 Set r73h[4] to '0' to configure the watchdog in dependent mode.
 Set r73h[4] to '1' to configure the watchdog in independent mode.
-See Table 23 for more information on configuring the watchdog timer in dependent or independent mode.
-The watchdog timer can be reset by toggling the WDI input (GPIO4) or by writing a '1' to r75h[5].
+See Table 16 for more information on configuring the watchdog timer in dependent or independent mode.
+The watchdog timer can be reset by toggling the WDI inputs (GPIO4) or by writing a '1' to r75h[5].